top of page

 Outcome

-The redesign gave analysts a single, reliable tool where there wasn't one before.
+The design gave analysts a single, reliable tool where there wasn't one before.
 Adoption across 4+ teams reflected that the design solved a real workflow problem, not just a visual one.

 80%